mahlenmorris/VCVRack/README.md

 time you learn about BASICally.
 But come back later; this may be useful to you soon.**

-The code style above (one big loop of code that gets repeated) doesn't allow for certain kinds of programs to be easily written, and can be less efficient than required.
-For example:
+The code style described above (one big loop of code that gets repeated) doesn't allow for certain kinds of programs to be easily written, and can be less efficient than required.
+For example, when running in just one loop:
 * Any initialization code will get executed every time.
-One can minimize this to an extent by setting and checking an "init" variable being non-zero, but this concept could be better integrated into the language.
+One can minimize this to an extent by setting and checking an "init" variable being non-zero, but this concept should be better integrated into the language.
 * Running two loops with WAITs in them would be diabolically difficult to write.
 * Checking for a trigger at an IN port is difficult, and impossible during a WAIT.

-To allow BASICally to do these things, version 2.0.6 introduced "multithreading" and "blocks".
+To allow BASICally to do these things, version 2.0.7 introduced "multithreading" and "blocks".

 ### Blocks